sbryngelson/group-docs/intro-to-group.md

 ## Research meetings

 You will usually have a meeting with Spencer every week.
+These sometimes involve you and and another student.
 During this meeting you will present an update on your research.

 ## Group Github Page